meg87/pySmaxClient/README.md

 # pySmaxClient
-SMAX client written in Python
+OpenText Service Management (SMAX) client written in Python

 How to Use:
 ------------